EPERLab/osemosys-cr-v2/docs/source/Overview.rst

 1. The :ref:`model structure <chapter-ModelStructure>` section shows the technological options we model.

-2. The :ref:`chapter-Parameterization` section elaborates on the assumptions and data inputs, including exogenous demand equations.
+2. The _`chapter-Parameterization` section elaborates on the assumptions and data inputs, including exogenous demand equations.

 3. The :ref:`chapter-ScenarioModeling` section shows the tool component to create the